-Neck pain that radiates down an arm is usually caused by cervical disk herniation or spondylosis with compression of the spinal nerve root.
+Neck pain that radiates down an arm is usually caused by cervical disk herniation, cervical spinal stenosis, or spondylosis with compression of the spinal nerve root.

 Pain that is constant, severe, progressively worse, and unrelieved by rest, particularly if it keeps the person awake at night and is accompanied by sweating, may indicate cancer or an infection.

 Often, testing is not necessary because most neck pain is caused by muscle spasm and strains, which doctors can typically diagnose based on the examination.
-Testing is usually done if doctors suspect certain other disorders (see Table: Some Causes and Features of Neck Pain Some Causes and Features of Neck Pain ).
+Testing is usually done if doctors suspect certain other disorders (see table ).

 If people have symptoms of nervous system malfunction (neurologic symptoms), such as weakness or numbness, magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) or computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT) is usually done.
 MRI provides clearer images of soft tissues (including disks and nerves) than CT.
 CT provide better images of bones than plain x-rays.
 However, plain x-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
 In very low doses, x-rays are used to produce images that help doctors diagnose disease.
 In high... read more can often identify common abnormalities in bone (such as arthritis Joint Disorders ), so if doctors suspect such an abnormality, x-rays may be done first.

 Occasionally, electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more are done to evaluate possible nerve root compression or to determine an alternative explanation for weakness or tingling and numbness.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are done to evaluate possible nerve root compression or to determine an alternative explanation for weakness or tingling and numbness.